tetrapod00/godot-docs/tutorials/audio/audio_streams.rst

 Godot allows for 3D audio streams that enter a specific Area3D node to send dry and wet audio to separate buses.
 This is useful when you have several reverb configurations for different types of rooms.
-This is done by enabling this type of reverb in the **Reverb Bus** section of the Area3D's properties:
+This is done by enabling this type of reverb in the :uisection:`Reverb Bus` section of the Area3D's properties:

 .. image:: img/audio_stream_reverb_bus.webp